Reservations: Kalaloch and Sol Duc are the only campgrounds that accept reservations in the summer.

 Sites and Fees: 170 total sites, $22 per night, dump station is $10 per use.

-Staircase Campground Currently walk-in only due to road damage.
+Staircase Campground Currently closed due to road damage outside the park boundary.
 See current campground status here.

 Camp near the Skokomish River and enjoy old-growth forest at Staircase.
 Summer ranger programs and riverside campsites available.